soumik12345/Arxiv2Kindle/README.md

 - Arxiv2Kindle can render images, diagrams, tables and formulae.
 - It also converts 2-column formats into a single column for ease of reading.
-- Arxiv2Kindle can mail the converted pdf file to your kindle.
+- Arxiv2Kindle can mail the converted pdf file to your kindle (if you have a wifi-enabled Kindle).

 **Note:**